Proud Boys ‘came to fight’ at North Carolina drag brunch

 Inside was another story, though.

-However, in other states, Proud Boys and similar extremist groups have been visible at protests against family-friendly drag events at libraries.
+In other states, Proud Boys and similar extremist groups have been also visible at protests against family-friendly drag events at libraries.
 Over two dozen people associated with Patriot Front were arrested outside a Pride event in Idaho with a trailer full of weapons.

 Who are the Proud Boys?